Sanoe Lake: Modeling

-From 2003 to 2013 Sanoe was contracted to be a face of Billabong Girls.
+From 2003 to 2013 Sanoe was contracted to surf and to be a face of Billabong Girls.
 During the decade Lake was contracted with Billabong she was featured in numerous international print campaigns and commercials for the company.
 During her final year's with Billabong Lake became the ambassador of Design For Humanity.
 Design for Humanity is an art-fashion-music showcase held at Paramount Studios in Hollywood, California.
 The block party festival features music, fashion shows, live art auctions and organic food trucks to raise funds for nonprofit organizations that are linked to the surfing community.
 Lake went on international missions trips to work directly with the nonprofit organizations Design For Humanity donated to.